-In August 2014, the Company entered into a Loan and Security Agreement with Oxford Finance LLC for up to \$20.0 million in term loans ("Oxford Finance Loan").
-In 2014, the Company borrowed \$15.0 million and had the ability to draw an additional \$5.0 million conditioned upon the achievement of a revenue milestone.
-The period during which the Company could draw an additional \$5.0 million ended on November 30, 2015 without the Company borrowing the additional \$5.0 million.
+From August 2014 until February 2020, the Company was party to a Loan and Security Agreement with Oxford Finance LLC, which provided the ability to borrow up to \$20.0 million in term loans ("Oxford Finance Loan").
+In 2014, the Company borrowed \$15.0 million.
 The term loan bore interest at 8.96% and had a five-year term.
 The first 36 months were interest only payments followed by 24 months of equal payments of principal and interest.
 A final payment of 8.50% of the term loan amount was due at maturity and was being accreted using the effective interest rate method.
 The term loan was collateralized by assets, including cash and cash equivalents, accounts receivable and property and equipment.
+The Oxford Finance Loan was subsequently amended in 2017 and 2018 to extend the interest only period and to extend the maturity date to July 1, 2020, and at the Company's option, further extend the maturity date to May 1, 2021.
+In 2019, the Company elected to extend the maturity date to May 2021.